wp-plugins/landing-pages-builder/readme.txt

 == Description ==

-> Create and monitor Landing Pages directly from your wordpress site!
+> Create amazing Landing Pages directly from your wordpress site!
 Choose from our responsive templates to create the landing page of your dreams in minutes.

 > This plugin works great with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate new leads and get new customers.